Drug detoxification (normally referred to simply

 The Narconon Controversy

-Statistics from the Centers for Disease Control and Prevention indicate that ...
+Statistics from the Centers for Disease Control and Prevention indicate that tobacco use ...

 Addiction To Prescription Drugs

 Most people who take prescription medications use the...